gabeabrams/divvy-submissions/README.md

 _Violation Type 3: Multiple graders are required to grade the same submission, impossible constraint_

 > When more than one grader is required to grade the same submission, it is impossible to avoid a violation no matter who we assign this submission to.
-Since this kind of violations occured before the algorithm is even run, we decided to store them in a separate array and remove that student from all graders' required grading list so that it doesn't impact the result of the algorithm.
-We then return the union this pre-occured violations array and the violations that are generated through running the algorithm as constraintViolations.
+Since this kind of violations occurred before the algorithm is even run, we decided to store them in a separate array and remove that student from all graders' required grading list so that it doesn't impact the result of the algorithm.
+We then return the union this pre-occurred violations array and the violations that are generated through running the algorithm as constraintViolations.

 ## Examples